A modern, developer-friendly guide to one of JavaScript’s oldest quirks — explained with real-world examples.

 }

-, not your config.
+This logs undefined, not your config.
 Why?
-Because var config
+Because var config got hoisted, but the assignment didn’t.

-✅ Fix with const
+✅ Fix with const:

 const config = loadConfig();